csiqueirasilva/travel-planner/README.md

 ```

 ## Auth
 - Send `Authorization: 1234567` (7 digits) for student requests.
-For admin-only routes, send the admin token configured in `config/admin.json`.
+For admin-only routes, send the admin token configured via `ADMIN_TOKEN` in `.env` or `config/admin.json`.
 - Config: copy `config/admin.example.json` to `config/admin.json` and set a strong `adminToken` (this file is git-ignored).
-You can also set `ADMIN_TOKEN` env as a fallback.
+The server also reads `ADMIN_MATRICULAS` from env for legacy admin matriculas and falls back to `ADMIN_TOKEN` for admin access.
 - Sample seed users: admin matricula `0000001`, student `1234567` (student rights); admin token overrides role checks.

 ## Endpoints (high level)